Botspot/pi-apps/DOCUMENTATION.md

 ~/pi-apps/gui 'All Apps/'
 ```
 #### How it works:
-1. The splash screen appears.
-2. The `api` script is sourced.
+1. The `api` script is sourced.
-3. The pi-apps logo is displayed in the terminal (using the `generate_logo` function)
+2. The pi-apps logo is displayed in the terminal (using the `generate_logo` function)
-4. A series of `runonce` entries are executed in the background.
+3. A series of `runonce` entries are executed in the background.
-5. The message of the day is determined.
+4. The message of the day is determined.
     - To save time, it's stored in `data/announcements`.
     - If that file is missing or it's more than a day old, it is downloaded from [the pi-apps-announcements repository](https://github.com/Botspot/pi-apps-announcements).
     - One random line is taken from the file and used as the message for this session.
-6. We now come to a `while` loop that runs the GUI.
+5. We now come to a `while` loop that runs the GUI.
 Inside is an `if` statement that obeys the following values of the `$action` variable:
     - `main-window` - Handles the app list.
       - This may be a yad window or an xlunch window, depending on the "App List Style" setting.
       - Xlunch is compiled, if necessary.